 London Plane Tree Conference

-Prof Chris Baines environmentalist and campaigner, Paul Wood author of London’s Street Trees and the recently published London is a Forest, Dr Ana Perez-Sierra, Head of Tree Health Diagnostic & Advisory Service, at Forest Research; Greg Packman of the Royal Parks and Barbara Milne, City of Westminster and London Tree Officers Association.
-Although not yet confirmed we also hope to welcome Professor CY Jim, Department of Social Sciences, University of Hong Kong, was unable to attend due to recent events in Hong Kong.
+Speakers included Professor Chris Baines environmentalist and campaigner, Paul Wood author of ‘London’s Street Trees’ and the recently published ‘London is a Forest’, Dr Ana Perez-Sierra, Head of Tree Health Diagnostic & Advisory Service, at Forest Research, Greg Packman, incoming Senior Tree Inspector of Islington Council and Barbara Milne, City of Westminster and London Tree Officers Association.
+Unfortunately, Professor CY Jim, Department of Social Sciences at University of Hong Kong, was unable to attend due to recent events in Hong Kong.
 The event was chaired by Matt Brown, Editor at Large of Londonist.com.

 “Plane trees make up some of the world’s most iconic landscapes – Pall Mall and Parliament Square in London, the Circus in Bath, the Champs Elysees in Paris, the Kurfürstendamm in Berlin and many more.
 All these trees are mature, seriously at risk and need to be better understood.
 Their skilful long-term management is vital”.
 Professor Chris Baines, environmentalist and campaigner

 View speaker presentations:

 The Conservation Foundation welcomes suggestions and support for future Plane Tree initiatives.
 Please get in touch email@example.com